 Answer: Homeowners will always skip at least one payment after a refinance.
 However, for closing dates at the beginning of the month, lenders can often times roll in another month of pre-paid interest into the loan.
 By doing this, homeowners can essentially skip up to two months of mortgage payments.

 Question: I heard the USDA approved map (locations that are considered eligible) may be changing.
-I purchased my home in 2006 and obviously it was USDA eligible at that time.
+I purchased my home in 2010 and obviously it was USDA eligible at that time.
 What happens if my house is no longer eligible after the map changes, will I still be able to refinance?
-K. Henson – Fresno, California
+K. Henson – South Carolina

-Answer: Yes, you are “grandfathered in” regardless if the rural approved locations (map) change in the future.
+Answer: Yes, you are “grandfathered in” regardless of the rural approved locations (map) change in the future.

 Question: I have owned my house now for 15 years and have some equity.
 I would like to cash out some equity to pay off other debt and to get a new roof, can I do this?
 T. Phillips – Richmond, Virginia